nyx-bot/musicAPI/README.md

 ## Running the API:

+**Make sure that when you are downloading the repository, you do so using [the git client](https://git-scm.com/downloads) -- the Music API has a built in auto-updater that uses `git pull` regularly.**

 There are many ways to go about this.
 If you want to keep the server online for a while, I personally recommend [PM2](https://pm2.keymetrics.io/).

 **Make sure you install all dependencies needed: `npm i`.
 You also need `ffmpeg` and `ffprobe` installed to the systems hosting the node clients for audio conversion**